Chart Color Schemes

 Cumberland Park has a typical household mix, with a lower-than-average median household size

-Family households constitute 67.7% of all households, including 36.3% couples with children, 21.9% couples without children, and 8.3% single parent families.
-Non-family households account for the remaining 32.3%, with lone person households at 28.9% and group households comprising 3.0% of the total.
+Family households are the majority, making up 67.7% of all households.
+They consist of 36.3% couples with children, 21.9% couples without children, and 8.3% single parent families.
+Non-family households account for the remaining 32.3%, with lone person households at 28.9% and group households comprising 3.0%.
 The median household size is 2.5 people, which is smaller than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households